CISecurity/CCPA-Docs/docs/Configuration Guide.md

 	SET JavaPath=Java\jre
 	SET JavaPath64=Java64\jre
-Note that the 32-bit and 64-bit JRE paths are those installed in step 4 under the **Create CIS Share on the CIS Hosting Server** section above.
+Note that the 32-bit and 64-bit JRE paths are those installed in step 4 under the **Create CIS Share on the CIS Hosting Server** section above. **Updates to this setting is NOT NEEDED if using the version of CIS-CAT with embedded Java.** The script will automatically point to the 'jre' folder with the embedded java.

 	SET JavaMaxMemoryMB=2048
 Indicate the maximum amount of memory CIS-CAT will allocate for execution.
 The default is 2048 MB.
 When executing with 32-bit versions of the JRE, this value should be set to a maximum of 1024 MB.
 This value may need to be lower depending on other processes running on the machine.
 64-bit JRE’s may allocate as much memory as is required, limited by the available memory of machines invoking CIS-CAT.